mcgibbon/sympl/docs/computation.rst

     diagnostics, tendencies = radiation(state)

 ``diagnostics`` and ``tendencies`` in this case will both be dictionaries, similar to ``state``.
-Even if the :py:class:`~sympl.PrognosticComponent` being called does not compute any diagnostics, it will still return an empty diagnostics dictionary.
+Even if the :py:class:`~sympl.TendencyComponent` being called does not compute any diagnostics, it will still return an empty diagnostics dictionary.

-Usually, you will call a PrognosticComponent object through a :py:class:`~sympl.PrognosticStepper` that uses it to determine values at the next timestep.
+Usually, you will call a TendencyComponent object through a :py:class:`~sympl.PrognosticStepper` that uses it to determine values at the next timestep.

-.. autoclass:: sympl.PrognosticComponent
+.. autoclass:: sympl.TendencyComponent
     :members:
     :special-members:
     :exclude-members: __weakref__,__metaclass__

-.. autoclass:: sympl.ConstantPrognosticComponent
+.. autoclass:: sympl.ConstantTendencyComponent
     :members:
     :special-members:
     :exclude-members: __weakref__,__metaclass__

-.. autoclass:: sympl.RelaxationPrognosticComponent
+.. autoclass:: sympl.RelaxationTendencyComponent
     :members:
     :special-members:
     :exclude-members: __weakref__,__metaclass__